karmab/kcli/README.md

 ## Configuration

-If you only want to use your local libvirt daemon, no configuration is needed.
+If you only want to use your local libvirt or virtualbox daemon, no configuration is needed.
 If you want to generate a basic settings file, you can use the following command:

 ```Shell